golfomania/tampermonkey_ChatGPT_OCM/README.md

 ## BRZ 365 ERP

-Is a cloud based ERP system targeting the cosntruction business market.
+Is a cloud based ERP system targeting the construction business market.

 see: https://www.brz.eu/